Skip to main content

 The goal of the preceptor grant program is to:

-• Help reduce a shortage of healthcare settings for students.
+• Help reduce a shortage of healthcare settings for students

-• Bring more nurses into the workforce.
+• Bring more nurses into the Washington state workforce

-Who is eligible?
+Who is Eligible?

-• Advanced Registered Nurse Practitioners (ARNP)
+• Advanced Registered Nurse Practitioners

-• Registered Nurses (RN)
+• Registered Nurses

-• Licensed Practical Nurses (LPN)
+• Licensed Practical Nurses

-Requirements to be a student nurse preceptor
+Requirements to be a Student Nurse Preceptor

-To be a nurse preceptor you must:
+To be a nurse preceptor, you must:

-• Have an active license.
+• Have an active license

-• Have at least one year of clinical or practice experience.
+• Have at least one year of clinical or practice experience

-• Be employed at an approved practice site.
+• Be employed at an approved practice site

-More information:
+More Information:

-How to qualify for reimbursement
+How to Qualify for Reimbursement

-Information on how to get the student nurse preceptor reimbursement.
+The following provides information on how to get the student nurse preceptor reimbursement.

 To qualify for the reimbursement, you must:

-• Employer must be an approved practice site by an approved education program.
+• Employer must be an approved practice site by an approved education program

-• A student nurse preceptor may precept up to 2 students per term.
+• A student nurse preceptor may precept up to 2 students per term

 In addition, your clinical practice hours must:

-• Occur in a facility approved by a Washington State nursing program.
+• Occur in a facility approved by a Washington State nursing program

-• Out-of-state programs don't qualify, even if the clinical hours take place in Washington.
+• Out-of-state programs don't qualify, even if the clinical hours take place in Washington

-• Be in the final term of clinical for RN and LPN pre-licensure students.
+• Be in the final term of clinical for RN and LPN pre-licensure students

-• ARNP students can be in any clinical cycle for reimbursement.
+• ARNP students can be in any clinical cycle for reimbursement

-How to apply for reimbursement
+How to Apply for Reimbursement

-1. Register for a Statewide Vendor Number (SVN) with the Office of Financial Management (OFM) via the Vendor/Payee Registration Form.
+1. Register for a Statewide Vendor Number (SVN) with the Office of Financial Management (OFM) via the Vendor/Payee Registration Form

-• It can take up to 10 business days to get.
+• It can take up to 10 business days to get

-• You only need to apply once - it doesn't expire.
+• You only need to apply once – it doesn't expire

-• You must update your SWV number registration information every 2 years to be valid.
+• You must update your SWV number registration information every 2 years to be valid

 • Contact OFM for any contact information changes, such as address, email, phone, etc.